Were you contacted by a “celebrity” on social media asking your for personal information or donations?

 As a rule, do not share personal information with people you don’t know on social media.
 This is dangerous.
 Also, do not send money to people or organizations that are unknown to you.
 If you want to donate money to a person or non-profit, take a moment to look into their credentials.

-I was contacted by someone claiming connections to Look To The Stars
+Were you contacted by someone claiming connections to Look To The Stars?

 Please beware of any group or individual requesting money for "Look to the Stars" and referencing this web site to show legitimacy -- the request is fraudulent: